Has this New Year started out like all the rest?

 Yikes!
 Not a great outcome.

-For example, to just say “I’m going to workout more in 2019” is an ineffective goal.
+For example, to just say “I’m going to workout more” is an ineffective goal.

 A more effective goal would be “For the next 90 days, I will go to the gym 3 times a week taking Zumba, yoga and spin classes.”